 Had wine not been the drink of choice 2,000 or so years ago, Jesus would have probably turned every drop of water on earth into Pyrat Rum XO Reserve.
 Each bottle of this aromatic and easy drinking rum is hand filled and labeled with a hand written serial number at the factory on the island of Anguilla.
-Pyrat Rum XO is actually a blend of 9 different rums that are blended and then aged to marry the flavors.
-The squatty corked bottle is reminiscent of the type of bottle used by the rum runners and pirates who roamed the Caribbean in the 1800′s.
+Pyrat Rum XO is actually a blend of 9 different rums that are then aged to marry the flavors.
+The squat, corked bottle is reminiscent of the type of bottle used by the rum runners and pirates who roamed the Caribbean in the 1800′s.

-I used to drink this stuff by the gallons during my year-long walkabout in the Caribbean.
-You could get it anywhere, and like most rum in the Caribbean it was cheap.
+I used to drink this stuff by the gallon during my year-long walkabout in the Caribbean.
+You could get it anywhere, and like most rum in the Caribbean, it was cheap.
 This was not the case when I returned home to sunny Florida some 8 years ago.
 No one had even heard of my beloved Pyrat Rum.
 Finally, about a year or so ago, the Patron company decided I had been punished enough and began stocking the shelves of my local ABC Liquor store with Pyrat Rum.

 To see if this rum was all that I remember, I bought a bottle and called Nathan and his girlfriend Rachel to come help Laura and I kill the bottle.
 I thought the taste was perfection.
 This is one of the few rums I could drink on the rocks.
 Nathan was of the same opinion and said it was surprisingly, “not bad.”
 However, our women gave the chilled shots a less than spectacular review.
 Laura claimed straight Pyrat was only good for clearing her sinuses while Rachel said it had the aftertaste of a pine tree.

 Now that I think about it….how does Rachel know what a pine tree tastes like?